-Yemaya, known as the Goddess of the Ocean, is one of the most loved and highly respected orishas (deities) in the Candomble and Santeria religions.
+Yemaya or Iemanja, known as the Queen of the Sea, is one of the most loved and highly respected orishas (deities) in the Candomble and Santeria religions.
 Those who are faithful to Yemaya pay homage and seek her blessings in personal matters.
 They believe that her power is limitless.

-Luisah Teish, in her book Jambalaya, depicts Yemaya as a “large and beautiful woman…the mermaid, the full moon; and intelligence beyond human comprehension.”
+Luisah Teish, in her book Jambalaya, depicts the Goddess as a “large and beautiful woman…the mermaid, the full moon; and intelligence beyond human comprehension.”

 According to the book, Santeria The Religion A Legacy of Faith, Rites, and Magic by Migene Gonzalez-Wipper, Yemaya..."identified with the sea, but is also the symbol of motherhood and protects women in their endeavors."

-Moreover, Yemaya is associated with the moon, seashells and stones found by the seaside.
+Moreover, she is associated with the moon, seashells and stones found by the seaside.
 Her principal colors are white or crystal and blue.

 Migene Gonzalez-Wipper, in one of her books, conveys a fascinating anecdote of a woman, and her steadfast belief in Yemaya.